jriyyya/gsoc-report/README.md

 ## My work in project

+During the summer, I spent my time around contributing to SUgar.
+My work revolved around refactoring, improving, adding new features in different different activities.
+I learnt alot during this process about python, pygame, GTK +3, sugar application and it's working, etc. Thanks to my mentors for giving me a helping hand whenever I got stuck in any issue.
+Looking forward to continue my work in Sugar Labs.

 ## Pull Request Track

 |   Activity Name         |           Comments            |      Link to work          |      Status               |